 Section [].
 No Relocation.
 Anything contained in this Agreement to the contrary notwithstanding, the Employee shall not be required to perform any of the services which the Employee is required to perform under this Agreement outside of the [CITY] Metropolitan Area (other than business travel undertaken in the normal course of the Employee's employment), and the Employee shall not be required, for any reason, to change the Employee's place of residence to any area outside the [CITY] Metropolitan Area.
-For purposes of this Agreement, the [CITY] Metropolitan Area shall mean the area within a radius of [NUMBER] miles of [SPECIFIC LOCATION IN CITY].
+For purposes of this Agreement, the [CITY] Metropolitan Area.
+For purposes of this Agreement, the [CITY] Metropolitan Area within a radius of [NUMBER] miles of [SPECIFIC LOCATION IN CITY].